-- The purpose of the LRBs is to define the future need for resources by comparing the - 2012 mid Load Forecast for the 20-year study period of the IRP with the annual - 4 capability of BC Hydro's existing and committed resources.
-This is done with respect - to two views of the system the energy LRB24 and the capacity LRB.
-As described - in section 2.2, BC Hydro has prepared the LRB with and without the expected load - 7 from LNG.
-Load scenarios with additional LNG, mining and oil and gas sector loads - are incremental to the base LRBs and are described in section 2.5. - 9 The LRBs in this section are presented without showing the current DSM Plan - targets set out in the 2008 LTAP Evidentiary Update25, because incremental DSM - actions must be considered against and with other supply alternatives to meet the - forecasted load, balancing considerations of cost, risk, uncertainty, supply - reliability/deliverability and B.C.
-Government energy objectives.
-Further analysis on - future reliance on DSM is set out in section 4.3 and section 6.3. - 15 The detailed energy and capacity LRB tables are provided in Appendix 8A.
-In the - following sections, the discussion and presentation of the 2012 Load Forecast and - LRB surplus/deficit values will include the Expected LNG load unless otherwise - 18 stated.
+The purpose of the LRBs is to define the future need for resources by comparing the 2 mid 2012 Load Forecast for the 20-year study period of the IRP with the annual 3 capability of BC Hydro's existing and committed resources.
+This is done with respect 4 to two views of the system - the energy LRB22 and the capacity LRB.
+As described 5 in section 2.2, BC Hydro has prepared the LRB with and without the expected load 6 from LNG.
+Load scenarios with additional LNG, mining and oil and gas sector loads 7 are incremental to the base LRBs and are described in section 2.5.
+8 The LRBs in this section are presented without showing the current DSM Plan 9 targets set out in the 2008 LTAP Evidentiary Update23, because incremental DSM 10 actions must be considered against and with other supply alternatives to meet the 11 reliability/deliverability and Provincial Government energy objectives.
+Further analysis on future reliance on DSM is set out in section 4.3 and section 6.3.